 - grade point average of all mathematics, science, and engineering courses.

-A transfer student who does not meet the criteria for admission directly into an engineering major may pursue other degree programs at UTSA for which they qualify.
+Transfer students who do not meet the criteria for admission directly into an engineering major may pursue other degree programs at UTSA for which they qualify.

 Learn more about UTSA’s Undergraduate Admissions Requirements for Transfer Students